ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-panicking.md

 }
 ```

 Now run the program again.
-Try changing the format string of the `panic!` macro.
+Try changing the format string given to `defmt::error!`.